 By: Caroline Lupini

-Here are some of the reasons we still love the Chase Sapphire Preferred.
+Here are some of the reasons or benefits we still love the Chase Sapphire Preferred.

 1. 50,000 Point Welcome Bonus